How To Spot and Avoid the Biggest Home Organization Mistakes

 • Choose Matching Accessories: To unify the space, consider buying coordinating bathroom countertop accessories.
 Matching hand soap, toothbrush, and tissue boxes look good on the counter, reduce visual clutter, and balance your organization.

-• Decant Products: Do not just pour liquids into jars.
-Put your skincare liquids and perfumes in pretty (or matching) bottles on a tray.
+• Decant Products: Put your skincare liquids and perfumes in pretty (or matching) bottles on a tray.
 Add your own labels and expiration date to the bottle.

 • Look to Nearby Wall Space: Your bathroom counter can only carry so much, no matter how simple or space-efficient you are.
-Floating shelves can keep toiletries close to the countertop.
-Choose the sink mirror or nearest wall spot for the shelves.
+Floating shelves can keep small toiletries close to the countertop.

-• Add Decor: Finally, bathroom counters should be stylish.
+• Add Decor: Bathroom counters should be stylish.
 Include some decorations in your organized products.
-A small vase of flowers, a candle, and a leaning piece of framed art are enough to create harmony.
+A small vase of flowers, a candle, and a piece of framed art are enough to create harmony.

 Implementing effective small bathroom counter organization ideas can transform your space into a functional and aesthetically pleasing oasis.
 There are many ways to declutter and streamline your bathroom counter, from trays and baskets to shelves.
 Don’t forget the power of decorative accents to tie everything together.